S-x-H/ros2_pendulum/README.md

 - $\tau$ is the torque applied
 - $g$ is ccceleration due to gravity

-This ROS2 Kitled package simulates a system using a Forward-Euler integration scheme with a time-step of 1ms (pendulum rest state at 0).
+This ROS2 Kilted package simulates a system using a Forward-Euler integration scheme with a time-step of 1ms (pendulum rest state at 0).

 ## Implementation